Scott-Tian1/Scott-Tian1/README.md

-- 👋 Hi, I’m @Scott-Tian1
+- 👋 Hi, I’m Scott Tian
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me coding
-- 😄 Pronouns: walmart/bag
+-😄 Pronouns: walmart/bag
 - ⚡ Fun fact: code
 - 📖i go to glen shield public school
 - 😎eric is not stinky